buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMaterialResource/Entities/IfcMaterialLayerSetUsage.md

 Figure 1 shows an example of the use of _IfcMaterialLayerSetUsage_ aligned to the axis of a wall.

-> EXAMPLE  For a standard wall with extruded geometric representation (vertical extrusion), the layer set direction will be perpendicular to extrusion direction, and can be derived from the direction of the wall axis.
+> EXAMPLE  For a layered wall with extruded geometric representation (vertical extrusion), the layer set direction will be perpendicular to extrusion direction, and can be derived from the direction of the wall axis.
 With the_DirectionSense_ (positive in this example) the individual _IfcMaterialLayers_ are assigned consecutively right-to-left or left-to-right.
 For a curved wall, "direction denoting the wall thickness" can be derived from the direction of the wall axis, and it will remain perpendicular to the wall path.
 The _DirectionSense_ applies as well.

-> NOTE  According to the _IfcWallStandardCase_ material use definition the _LayerSetDirection_ for _IfcWallStandardCase_ is always AXIS2 (that is, along the y-axis), as shown in this example.
+> NOTE  According to the _IfcWall_ material use definition the _LayerSetDirection_ for _IfcWall_ is always AXIS2 (that is, along the y-axis), as shown in this example.

 !["Mls usage"](../../../../figures/ifcmateriallayersetusage_wall-01.png "Figure 1 &mdash; Material layer set usage for wall")